cryptocrowd-city/xcrc-wallet/doc/building/Linux-Build-Guide.md

 ## Dependencies for the GUI

-If you want to build Bulwark-Qt, make sure that the required packages for Qt development are installed.
+If you want to build CRyptoCrowd-Qt, make sure that the required packages for Qt development are installed.
 Qt 5 is necessary to build the GUI.
 If both Qt 4 and Qt 5 are installed, Qt 5 will be used.
 To build without GUI pass `--without-gui`.